 Trading Card Supplies for Individual Cards

 These individual plastic card sleeves (often called penny sleeves) are an effective and inexpensive way to store sports cards.
 They are typically available in packs of 100 and cost roughly one cent per sleeve.
 They are ideal for most cards up to 60 pt thickness and can be used alone or with a toploader.
-They are a great way to store and entire set, which can then be stored in a box and protected from edge and corner wear.
-Penny sleeves come in different sizes to fit every card from tobacco-sized cards to over-sized 'super' and 'tall boys' from the early 70s.
+They are a great way to store an entire set, which can then be stored in a box and protected from edge and corner wear.
+Penny sleeves come in different sizes to fit every card from tobacco-sized cards to oversized "super" and "tall boys" from the early '70s.
 As far as trading card supplies go, penny sleeves are essential.